 Beauvais Cathedral does not really have a clock tower.
 Today a small slate-roofed steeple now sits atop the monument.

-10 large, strong and elegant buttresses, 50 metres in height, counteract the weight of the choir.
-To reinforce the latter, solid buttresses were added as well as thick piers to the north, against the openwork.
+10 large, strong and elegant buttresses counteract the weight of the choir.
+They are 50 meters in height.
+To reinforce them, solid buttresses were added as well as thick piers to the north, against the openwork.

-The ambulatory of Beauvais Cathedral is notable for its 20 m high walls and for the 7 rayonnant chapels, each 6.6m deep and 12.5m high.
+The ambulatory of Beauvais Cathedral is notable for its 20 m high walls.
+But also for the 7 rayonnant chapels, each 6.6m deep and 12.5m high.
 Although they appear crowded, one must still note the graceful elegance of the pillars.

 The Astronomical Clock of Beauvais Cathedral

-The jewel of the cathedral’s interior is the astronomical clock which, built between 1865 and 1868 by the clockmaker Auguste Vérité, was based on a model of the Strasbourg clock.
-Brought to life by a son et lumiere display, the clock contains an extraordinary 90,000 components, including 68 clockwork figures!
-The faces of the clock indicate the time, tides and the movements of the stars.
+The jewel of the cathedral’s interior is the astronomical clock.
+This masterpiece was built between 1865 and 1868 by the clockmaker Auguste Vérité.
+He based it on a model of the Strasbourg clock.
+Brought to life by a light display, the clock contains an extraordinary 90,000 components, including 68 clockwork figures!
+The faces of the clock indicate the time, tides and movements of the stars.

-The cathedral is also home to a beautiful medieval chiming clock, the oldest in the world still working, which dates back to 1305.
+The cathedral is also home to a beautiful medieval chiming clock.
+Dating back to 1305, this is the oldest in the world still working.

 The Tapestries of Beauvais Cathedral

-The tapestries that decorate the choir and that date from the 15th and 17th centuries are just as remarkable.
-Unfortunately, the cathedral has been unable to preserve all of its tapestries and following a robbery in 1974, the most beautiful of these have had to be placed out of view, in a safe place.
+The remarkable tapestries that used to decorate the choir date from the 15th and 17th centuries.
+Unfortunately, the cathedral has been unable to preserve all of its tapestries.
+Following a robbery in 1974, some of the most beautiful have been placed in a safe place.

 The Treasure of Beauvais Cathedral